SQL Server v.Next (Denali) : Contained Databases

 Enter "Contained Databases"

-In SQL Server Denali, some of these issues are being addressed with a feature called "contained databases."
+Starting with SQL Server 2012, some of these issues are being addressed with a feature called "contained databases."
 I am not sure if that will be the marketing term you'll hear come release time, but for now I'm going with it.
 Since it's built into the DDL, the name will be harder to change than, say, when they changed Dynamic Management Framework (DMF) to Policy Based Management (PBM).
 Essentially, contained databases will help the database to be more of a black box, separating the application and database-specific responsibilities from the administration and server- or instance-specific responsibilities.

 An uncontained object is one that either has an explicit external dependencies (e.g. three- or four-part names) or where it cannot be determined (e.g. dynamic SQL).
 For a full list of explicit objects that are considered uncontained, see this Books Online topic: